 Fine Arts & Humanities

-Bookmark This is a feature that highlights new books by College of Arts & Sciences faculty and alumni, published the first week of each month.
-This month’s featured book: “Edible North Carolina: A Journey across a State of Flavor” (UNC Press), edited by Marcie Cohen Ferris.
+Bookmark This is a feature that highlights new books by College faculty and alumni, published the first week of each month.
+This month’s featured book is “Why Mariah Carey Matters” (University of Texas Press) by Andrew Chan ’08.